sahoo-sk/home/posts/THM-warzone-1.md

 # THM Lab: Warzone 1
-**Date:** Jan 27, 2026
+**Date:** Jan 29, 2026

 ## Overview
-It is a defensive, network-focused challenge on TryHackMe designed to simulate a real-world Security Operations Center (SOC) investigation.
+TryHackMe Warzone 1 (https://tryhackme.com/room/warzoneone) is a defensive, network-focused challenge on TryHackMe designed to simulate a real-world Security Operations Center (SOC) investigation.

 ## Tools used in this Lab
 ### Brim (Zui)